CarlSandsten/CarlSandsten/README.md

 - Backend                  ⭐⭐⭐
 - Fullstack                ⭐⭐⭐⭐

-### 🛠️Technologies I worked with professionally that are worth mentioning.
+### 🛠️Technologies I worked with professionally that are worth mentioning
 - JavaScript               ⭐⭐⭐⭐⭐
 - TypeScript               ⭐⭐⭐⭐
 - Golang                   ⭐⭐⭐